cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/risk-of-indirection.md

-Even if the above mentioned end-to-end electronic signature legally binding communication channels would be in place you still would need to verify the banks themselves, e.g. do they really exist (ideally via the register at the national deposit insurance of the target country; this look-up in the register at the national deposit insurance would at the same time tell you that your deposits are actually insured) and ideally also check their solvency to some degree (ideally via independent credit ratings form the big rating firms; many banks won’t have that as these ratings have to be paid by the company to be rated).
+Even if the above mentioned end-to-end electronic signature legally binding communication channels would be in place you still would need to verify the banks themselves, e.g. do they really exist (ideally via the register at the national deposit insurance of the target country; this look-up in the register at the national deposit insurance would at the same time tell you that your deposits are really insured) and ideally also check their solvency to some degree (ideally via independent credit ratings form the big rating firms; many banks won’t have that as these ratings have to be paid by the company to be rated).